marthakelly/lovebomb/README.md

 ## How do I send a lovebomb?
 Send a nice tweet that mentions a twitter user (ex: @seriouspony) with the hashtag #lovebomb

 ex: "@adambrault thank you for your closing keynote at #jsconfeu.
 Now I believe this industry can 1) change itself 2) change the world #lovebomb"

 ex: "@garanm you supported me through a really hard time.
 If it weren't for you I would have given up.
 You're really amazing <3 #lovebomb"

+ex: "@seriouspony I want you to know how much it means to me that you're back.
+I hope now we can change things, together #lovebomb"

 ## Where do I find lovebombs?
 [lovebomb.io](http://www.lovebomb.io)